College: Morrill Land-Grant Act

 In addition to private colleges and universities, the U.S. also has a system of government funded, public universities.
 Many were founded under the Morrill Land-Grant Colleges Act of 1862.
 A movement had arisen to bring a form of more practical higher education to the masses, as "...many politicians and educators wanted to make it possible for all young Americans to receive some sort of advanced education."
 The Morrill Act "...made it possible for the new western states to establish colleges for the citizens."
 Its goal was to make higher education more easily accessible to the citizenry of the country, specifically to improve agricultural systems by providing training and scholarship in the production and sales of agricultural products, and to provide formal education in "...agriculture, home economics, mechanical arts, and other professions that seemed practical at the time."

 The act was eventually extended to allow all states that had remained with the Union during the American Civil War, and eventually all states, to establish such institutions.
 Most of the colleges established under the Morrill Act have since become full universities, and some are among the elite of the world.

-Benefits of college

-Selection of a four-year college as compared to a two-year junior college, even by marginal students such as those with a C+ grade average in high school and SAT scores in the mid 800s, increases the probability of graduation and confers substantial economic and social benefits.